PreSonus Eris E5 XT Review – Lively Entry Level Monitor

 Build Quality

-PreSonus Eris E5 XT Details.
+PreSonus Eris Studio 5 Details.

 The medium-density fiberboard is robust and solid and adds just the right amount of heft to the monitor.
 It’s not bulky and heavy but equally not hollow feeling.
 The vinyl wrapping is well executed, and I can’t see it peeling or warping unless placed under extreme temperatures.